Design and Art news, reviews, comments and original features

 Vinu Daniel, recipient of the Royal Academy Dorfman Award 2022, spearheads Wallmakers Studio's innovative approach to architecture.
 The '3-Minute Corridor' adds to his portfolio of inventive works that showcase uncanny forms and a commitment to using local materials.
 The project challenges conventional perceptions of architecture and construction by highlighting the potential of unstabilized sand and tire masonry as a reliable building material.
 Daniel envisions this modified form of masonry as a solution for designing buildings in arid regions like the UAE, utilizing materials readily available in their proximity.

-‘3-Minute Corridor’ by Wallmakers Turns 1425 Tyre Waste into Architectural Beauty at Sharjah Triennial
+‘3-Minute Corridor’ by Wallmakers Turns 1425 Tire Waste into Architectural Beauty at Sharjah Triennial

 Design and Aesthetics